4 Helpful / 0 Not

 Glow Disc Fun!

 Pros: I am basing this rating as a night course.
 It was fun to play a short 18 at Highbridge while camping and this course is lit up at night for unlimited play!
 I was not sure what to expect and it exceeded mine and my friends expectations.
 There are concrete pads at every hole and quite a variety of elevation for an easy course.
 It was well mowed and the rough is easy to traverse at night if you have a glow disc or LED's attached to your disc.
-In fact, it was fairly easy to find discs even in the rough with the LED's.
+You can really see the stars at HIghbridge at night and there is plenty of light.
+This year (2014) even the tee pad's were lit up as well.
 It's a great course to play if you are camping at night or need a late nite round that actually never closes!

 Super fun Night course